nahumck/nahumck.me/posts/2015/12/my-year-in-music-2015.md

 ### 1\.
 Steve Wilson - _Hand.
 Cannot.
 Erase._

-Steven Wilson has had a prolific career as a solo artist,composer, engineer and producer; he is the most well know for being the frontman for Porcupine Tree.[\[1\]](#fn-1 "see footnote") In so many ways, the artistry that he creates in his music defines the progressive genre that I love today.
+Steven Wilson has had a prolific career as a solo artist,composer, engineer and producer; he is the most well know for being the frontman for Porcupine Tree.[^1] In so many ways, the artistry that he creates in his music defines the progressive genre that I love today.
 He can do so many things from the creation to the production; he owns the whole stack and is involved at every level, which shows through in his success.

 As is a progressive music tradition, this is a concept album; one unique element is that it is told from a female perspective features several wonderful artists on the album, including Ninet Tayeb adding the female voice and the great Marco Minnemann on drums.
 The music itself has everything from jazz to light, airy music, from heavy rock riffs to pop rock hooks, odd time signatures, classic instruments, synthesizers — it really covers so much ground.